-With the addition of a small number of Slow-Fill stations in Santa Barbara and San Luis Obispo Counties, there would be more incentive for Original Equipment Manufacturers (notably Toyota, Hyundai and Honda) to add FCEVs to their Dealerships in the region, and to provide FCEV servicing and support.
-Slow-Fill stations can be used effectively to improve North-South connectivity, to support FCEV fleet sales in the regions, which in turn can make FCEVs available to a full range of customers.
+With the addition of a small number of Slow-Fill stations in adjacent areas to the main corridors there would be more incentive for Original Equipment Manufacturers (notably Toyota, Hyundai and Honda) to add FCEVs to their Dealerships in the region, and to provide FCEV servicing and support.
+Slow-Fill stations can be used effectively to improve North-South connectivity, to support FCEV fleet sales in the regions, which in turn can make FCEVs available to a full range of customers, and to provide some level of redundancy should an anchor station become unavailable.

 We recognize the need to develop an alternative funding approach to implement this Slow-Fill strategy.
-The Air pollution Control Districts in this region are willing to consider partial funding of these stations using the Clean Air Grant programs, but they are insufficient to make the initial stations economically viable without other support.
+The Air pollution Control Districts in the Central Coast are willing to consider partial funding of these stations using the Clean Air Grant programs, but they are insufficient to make the initial stations economically viable without other support.
 If Slow-Fill hydrogen stations were eligible for LCFS HRI Capacity Credits - as is currently the case for Fast-Fill hydrogen stations and EV charging stations - it would help considerably in closing the financial gap.
 The current method for allocating these credits to hydrogen Fast-Fill stations is based on the HyScape methodology developed by DOE.
-The method assumes Fast-Fill technology and the model has that assumption built into the calculation.
+The method assumes Fast-Fill technology, and the model has that assumption built into the calculation.